“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Each tablet contains either 5, 10, 20, or 40 mg of Rosuvastatin.

 Inactive ingredients may vary by manufacturer, but include microcrystalline cellulose NF, lactose monohydrate NF, tribasic calcium phosphate NF, crospovidone NF, magnesium stearate NF, hypromellose NF, triacetin NF, titanium dioxide USP, yellow ferric oxide, and red ferric oxide NF.

-Depending on risk factors, a patient may be prescribed either low intensity or high intensity.
-Some reasons why a doctor would prescribe high intensity dosing would be: prior heart attack or stroke, or if LDL did not decrease to the goal after therapy with low intensity Rosuvastatin.
+Depending on risk factors, a patient may be prescribed either a low-intensity or high-intensity dose.
+Some reasons why a doctor would prescribe high-intensity dosing include prior heart attack or stroke, or an LDL level which did not decrease to the target goal after therapy with low-intensity Rosuvastatin.

 There is no specific time of day to take Rosuvastatin.
 However, it should be taken at the same time each day.
 Take care to avoid antacids that have aluminum or magnesium in them at least two hours after taking Rosuvastatin.
 It can be taken with or without food.

 If a dose is missed, do not double the dose, and just continue with the next day’s dose.

 Before you stop taking Rosuvastatin, consult with your doctor.
 If side effects are a concern, your doctor may be able to switch you to a different statin medication.

 If it is still within the same day, you can take the missed dose of Rosuvastatin.
 However, if more than 12 hours have passed since the missed dose, skip the missed dose, and resume dosing at the next scheduled time.
 You should not “double-up” to make up for the missed dose.

 Some of the most common side effects are